A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 Cost: Transport + activities

-La Ciudad Vieja — do you know about this place?
+Have you ever heard of La Ciudad Vieja?
 Located southwest of Antigua in the Almolonga Valley, Ciudad Vieja was the former location for Guatemala’s first colonial capital, originally called Santiago de los Caballeros de Guatemala (1527).

 Among the top things to do in Ciudad Vieja is the Cervecería 14.
-This craft brewery and tasting room is located on a 7-acre coffee farm, rivaling even the top spots to grab a beer in downtown Antigua, thanks to its incredible location with a view of the volcanoes surrounding the valley.
+This craft brewery and tasting room is located on a 7-acre coffee farm.
+Thanks to its incredible location, it rivals even the top spots to grab a beer in downtown Antigua, with a view of the volcanoes surrounding the valley.

 6. Iximché Mayan Ruins